dericf/twitter-clone-frontend/README.md

 ## Deploy

 Easiest way to deploy is on Vercel.
+Just create a new Vercel project linked to the git repo and add the NEXT_PUBLIC_API_URL that points to your hosted API server.

-Just git push to master for a production deploy or push to any non-master branch for a preview deployment.
+To deploy a new version just git push to master/main for a production deployment or push to any non-master/main branch for a preview/staging deployment.